-- Title IX Regulations do not define Probative - · Evidence that tends to prove or disprove a point in Issue.
+- Title IX Regulations do not define Probative - Evidence that tends to prove or disprove a point in Issue.

 Bryan A. Gardner, Black's Law Dictionary 10, (2014).
 Pg.
+677

-677 - "Each single piece of evidence must have a plus value."
-1 JOHN H. WIGMORE, EVIDENCE 410 (1940)
+· "Each single piece of evidence must have a plus value."

-• "The Court may exclude relevant evidence if its probative value substantially outweighed by a danger of one or more of the following: Unfair Prejudice, Confusing the Issues, Misleading the jury, Undue delay, Wasting time, Needlessly presenting cumulative evidence."
+1 JOHN H. WIGMORE, EVIDENCE 410 (1940).

-FRE 403 = Court Room Exclusions

-Not Applied to Title IX Hearings
+FRE 403 = Court Room Exclusions Not Applied to Title IX Hearings

-· Need to apply

-• "A recipient may not adopt a rule excluding relevant evidence whose probative value is substantially outweighed by the danger of unfair prejudice."
+- Need to apply - "A recipient may not adopt a rule excluding relevant evidence whose probative value is substantially outweighed by the danger of unfair prejudice."

-©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.